dermie83/Irish-Beacon-Watch/README.md

 cd Irish-Beacon-Watch

 You can view the official Webpage here: https://irish-beacon-watch.vercel.app/

+You can view the overview here: https://youtu.be/ZJ0iTu0Gg-o

 ### 2. Install Dependencies
 Make sure you have pnpm installed: